“You say you want a revolution // Well, you know, we’d all love to change the world” - The Beatles, 1968

 However, as a part of the whole, DeFi’s role is clear: allow anyone, anywhere, anytime to conduct arbitrary financial activity, without the need for a centralized intermediary.
 Decentralized Finance is an apropos name.
 DeFi promises the ability to permissionlessly compose arbitrary trades and loans, and offers to trade and lend, with customizable counterparty risk.
 Everything else is outside the scope of DeFi.

 Despite its promise and potential, DeFi has failed to facilitate real economic activity (no, yield farming doesn’t count).
-With the exception of counterpartyless leverage (e.g., LUSD, GMX), state of the art DeFi protocols are dramatically uncompetitive with centralized alternatives in both capabilities, cost to use and confidentiality.
+With the exception of counterpartyless leverage (e.g., LUSD, GMX), state of the art DeFi protocols are dramatically uncompetitive with centralized alternatives in terms of capabilities, cost to use and confidentiality.
 In order to compete, DeFi will need to offer alternatives to CeFi without compromising on trustlessness at any point in a transaction.

 The lack of progress, collective organization, customizability and composability of DeFi to date is greatly concerning given the amount of investment into the space.
 The disunity of current DeFi development is primarily a result of lack of consensus around how to fund open source code development, particularly the appropriate roles for tokens in the funding of development and maintenance of protocols that create composable censorship resistant networks.